Code Copied

 It can be difficult to break habits - but what about adding some new ones?
 Incorporating better hydration habits in your day is one of the best things you can do for your body.

 When possible, keep a reusable water bottle on hand.
 Many people simply forget to stay hydrated, so having a water bottle with you will serve as a constant reminder to drink water.
 It won’t be long before you find yourself subconsciously sipping water while at work or relaxing at home.
-For the fastest source of hydration, carry an electrolyte drink mix as well.
+For the fastest source of hydration, carry an electrolyte drink mix, like DripDrop, as well.

 It isn’t all about healthy additions—though subtraction isn’t the right word, either.
 Using water with an electrolyte powder to replace habits like a midday cup of coffee or a soda at any time of the day can not only improve hydration, but overall physical and mental health.